To view a sample file in Excel, click here.

 Columns six and eight contain the date and, if applicable, the time at which the event occurs, with column six expressed in the local time of the exchange and column eight in a common standard (London time, in this example).
-Columns seven and nine contain the date and time when the contract was first traded, in local and London time respectively.
+Columns seven and nine contain the date and time when the contract was first available for trading, in local and London time respectively.

-For example, the first row shows that the Last Trade Date for the March 2010 ICE Natural Gas Futures was February 25, 2010 at 17:00 local time.
-This contract was first available for trading at 7:00 local time on August 29, 2008.
+For example, the fifth row shows that the Last Trade Date for the March 2018 ICE Natural Gas Futures was February 27, 2018 at 17:00 local time.
+This contract was first available for trading at 7:00 local time on March 31, 2011.

 We offer a vast number of variations on this layout.
 To discuss the available options, please contact us.

 We can deliver the data as csv, txt or xls, or with customized delimiters.
 Please note that the actual layout that you receive will differ from the above sample: You may select a different set of contracts; a longer window of time; or a different destination city for the time zone conversion.